azimuttapp/azimutt/browser-extension/README.md

 ## Development

-Do an `npm install` and then run `npm run dev` to build the extension in live.
+Do an `npm install` and then run `npm start` to build the extension in live.

 To do a build you can do `npm run build` (needed when changing the manifest)